-Celebrating World Food Travel Day in Scotland – Location No. 1 Speyside
+Celebrating World Food Travel Day in Scotland – What to eat in Whisky Lovers’ Speyside

 It’s World Food Travel Day!
 Step on-board this virtual food and drink memory trip around Scotland.
 In Location No. 1, what food must you try when in Speyside, a region undoubtedly most famous for its whisky?